Meteorite fall

-A meteorite fall, also called an observed fall, is a meteorite collected after its fall from outer space, that was also observed by people or automated devices.
+A meteorite fall, also called an observed fall, is a meteorite collected after its fall from outer space, that was observed by people or automated devices.
 Any other meteorite is called a "find".
-There are more than 1,300 documented falls listed in widely used databases, most of which have specimens in modern collections.
-As of February 2023, the Meteoritical Bulletin Database had 1372 confirmed falls.
+The Meteoritical Bulletin Database maintained by the Meteoritical Society is the authoritative reference for the recognition, naming and classification of meteorites.
+As of September 2026, it listed 1,278 observed falls of approved meteorites, most of which have specimens in modern collections.